simplecov-ruby/simplecov/README.md

 ```

 You could even track what kind of code your UI testers are touching if you want to go overboard with things.
 SimpleCov does not
-care what kind of framework it is running in, it just looks at what code is being executed and generates a report about it.
+care what kind of framework it is running in; it just looks at what code is being executed and generates a report about it.

 ### Notes on specific frameworks and test utilities